blackpuppy/docs/en/core-libraries/components/authentication.rst

     class OpenidAuthenticate extends BaseAuthenticate {
         public function authenticate(CakeRequest $request, CakeResponse $response) {
-            // Do things for openid here.
+            // Do things for OpenID here.
+            // Return an array of user if they could authenticate the user,
+            // return false if not
         }
     }

 Authentication objects should return ``false`` if they cannot identify the user.
 And an array of user information if they can.
 It's not required that you extend ``BaseAuthenticate``, only that your authentication object implements an ``authenticate()`` method.
 The ``BaseAuthenticate`` class provides a number of helpful methods that are commonly used.
 You can also implement a ``getUser()`` method if your authentication object needs to support stateless or cookie-less authentication.
 See the sections on basic and digest authentication below for more information.